 I’ve played around with the recipe a little bit, adding some cinnamon and nuts, both of which are optional.

 1 1/2 cups milk

 1/3 cup pecans

 Preheat oven to 375F (190C).
 Add butter to a 9×13″ baking pan and place in oven to melt.
 I placed it in the oven while it preheated, just remember to keep an eye on it.

 In a large mixing bowl, combine flour, granulated sugar, milk, baking powder, cinnamon and salt.
 Whisk together until a thin batter forms and is without any lumps.

-In the baking pan with melted butter, pour in the batter.
+Pour the batter into the baking pan with melted butter.
 Do not stir – the butter will ooze up around the batter and may pool on the top.
-It’s ok.

 Sprinkle berries evenly over batter, then sprinkle with nuts and brown sugar.
 Bake for 45-60 minutes or until it tests done.
 The top will be a beautiful golden color.